Cabo Verde

 In September 1973, Guinea-Bissau declared independence, spurring a movement that, in the following year, led to the coup in Portugal, freeing the country from 40 years of dictatorship and allowing the autonomy of other colonies.

-On December 19, 1974, the African Party for the Independence of Guinea and Cape Verde and the Portuguese State signed the agreement for a transitional government in the archipelago.
+On December 19, 1974, the African Party for the Independence of Guinea and Cabo Verde and the Portuguese State signed the agreement for a transitional government in the archipelago.

 Independence was declared on July 5, 1975, with Aristides Pereira, PAIGC's secretary general, and Pedro Pires, commander, as president and prime minister.

-In 1991, the first multiparty elections were held, with the African Party for the Independence of Cape Verde and the Movement for Democracy voting, having won the latter.
+In 1991, the first multiparty elections were held, with the African Party for the Independence of Cabo Verde and the Movement for Democracy voting, having won the latter.

-Currently, Cape Verde is the fourth African country with the highest HDI and, to this day, it is one of the most democratic governments in Africa.
+Currently, Cabo Verde is the fourth African country with the highest HDI and, to this day, it is one of the most democratic governments in Africa.

 From the independence's struggle to freedom